-- (a) Is installed on real property on or after January 1, 2018; - (b) Was installed before January 1, 2018, to supply a municipal electric utility located within a consolidated government; or(c) Was installed after August 30, 2016, on municipal land as part of a described - project supplying a municipal electric utility for certain purposes.
+(b) Was installed before January 1, 2018, to supply a municipal electric utility located within a consolidated government; or(c) Was installed after August 30, 2016, on municipal land as part of a described project supplying a municipal electric utility for certain purposes.

 This legislation also specifies conditions under which the exemption would not apply, and specifies conditions under which the exemption would apply to devices affixed to property owned or leased by the U.S. Department of Defense.
 This change is effective July 1, 2017, and applies to assessments and administrative reviews beginning in 2018.
-See Chapter 2017-118, Sections 3 and 8, Laws of Florida (CS/SB 90).

-Note: Legislation enacted in 2014 amended section 196.1995, F.S., to provide that, in order to qualify for the economic development exemption, the improvements to real property must be made or the tangible personal property must be added or increased after approval by motion or resolution of the local governing body, subject to ordinance adoption, or on or after the day the ordinance is adopted.
+42 43 Note: Legislation enacted in 2014 amended section 196.1995, F.S., to provide that, in order to qualify for the economic development exemption, the improvements to real property must be made or the tangible personal property must be added or increased after approval by motion or resolution of the local governing body, subject to ordinance adoption, or on or after the day the ordinance is adopted.

-\ This legislation was effective May 12, 2014, and applies to assessments and administrative reviews beginning in 2015.
+This legislation was effective May 12, 2014, and applies to assessments and administrative reviews beginning in 2015.
 See Chapter 2014-40, Section 1, Laws of Florida (HB 7081).